"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Tell your caregivers right away if you think you have received too much of this medicine.

-Overdose symptoms may include extreme drowsiness, fainting, seizure (convulsions), shallow breathing, or breathing that stops.
+Overdose symptoms may include extreme drowsiness, fainting, or slowed breathing.

 What should I avoid after receiving bupivacaine (Marcaine)?